A software interface that provides instant control of Eos parameters

 Only the Push of these two encoders has an action.
 The rotary has no effect.

-- PUSH : Alt1 (or Alt2) to be used in combination with the encoders of the active window [1].
+- PUSH : Alt1 (or Alt2) to be used in combination with others encoders.

 - ROTATION : no action.